Romano Prodi: President of the European Commission (1999–2004)

 In September 1999 Prodi, a strong supporter of European Integration, became President of the European Commission, thanks to the support of both the conservative European People's Party, the social-democratic Party of European Socialists and the centrist Alliance of Liberals and Democrats for Europe Party in the European Parliament.

-His commission took office on 13 September 1999 following the scandal and subsequent resignation of the Santer Commission which had damaged the reputation of the institution.
+His commission took office on 13 September 1999 following the scandal and subsequent resignation of the Santer Commission, which had damaged the reputation of the institution.
 It took over from the interim Marín Commission.
-The College consisted of 20 Commissioners which grew to 30 following the Enlargement of the European Union in 2004.
+The College consisted of 20 Commissioners, which grew to 30 following the Enlargement of the European Union in 2004.
 It was the last commission to see two members allocated to the larger member states.
-This commission (the 10th) saw in increase in power and influence following Amsterdam Treaty.
+This commission (the 10th) saw an increase in power and influence following the Amsterdam Treaty.
 Some in the media described president Prodi as being the first "Prime Minister of the European Union".